-- Physical exam
+- physical exam

-- Discussion about skin and hair pigmentation changes
+- discussion about skin and hair pigmentation changes

-- Examination of the eyes by an expert (ophthalmologist)
+- examination of the eyes by an expert (ophthalmologist)

-Other diseases can also cause changes in pigmentation, but they will not cause changes in vision; if pigment changes and vision changes are both present, albinism is very likely to be the cause.
+Other diseases can also cause changes in pigmentation, but they will not cause changes in vision.
+If pigment changes and vision changes are both present, albinism is very likely to be the cause.

 Because the disease is genetic, there are no cures.

-Surgery on the optical muscles can sometimes minimize the "shaking" in nystagmus.
-Similarly, operations to minimize strabismus can make it less noticeable.
-The surgery does not improve vision, however, and the level of success in reducing symptoms varies from individual to individual.
+Procedures to minimize strabismus can make it less noticeable, but surgery will not improve vision.
+The level of success in reducing symptoms varies between individuals.

-Additionally, people with albinism can face significant social issues.
+Additionally, some people face significant social issues.